brianrwheatley/kickstarter-analysis/README.md

 ## Limitations or Roadblocks
 Data generally well formatted.
 Some columns broken into categories and subcategories for easier sorting.
 UNIX dates converted.

 Data contains half a dozen or so Kickstarters I'd consider outliers - either with bad data or over-the-top goals.
-Mot outliers Kickstarters canceled or failed with $0 donations and/or 0 backers, making the whole project suspect.
+Most outlier Kickstarters canceled or failed with $0 donations and/or 0 backers, making the whole project suspect.
 Heavily skews raw data.

 ---